ColbyMIST/MIST4610-Project2/README.md

 Understanding which genres consistently outperform in revenue helps guide genre focus in future productions.

-**Queries 11-15 represent the 5 queries for our project 2 submission **
+# **Queries 11-15 represent our 5 queries for our project 2 submission
+**
 # Query 11